 Kids are going back to schools and kindergartens.
 Wondering what to pack your kid for lunch?
-I’ve always provided my 5-year-old’s lunch and snack for kindergarten and I make it super-easy.
+I’ve always provided my 5-year-old’s lunch boxes and snack for kindergarten and I make it super-easy.
 You can do it too!

 My kid’s kindergarten is very accommodating, i.e. the food can be stored in fridge and the teachers heat it up on a stovetop or in oven.
 Since this was his routine from the beginning, he has had no problems with having different food than other kids.
 On the contrary, they often want to taste whatever he’s having as his food is always colourful.
 His afternoon snacks are hits too.
 In spring, he had spruce tips with him and several kids had a taste.
 Other times, they try the different nuts (brazil nuts, hazelnuts, almonds, walnuts) he has with his carrots and salad leaves.